 Wednesday, February 16, 2011

-Yea, nice.
-Unless your kid really needs those labels to get services, proper medication, support, and therapeutic help.
-My kids have most of those “labels” and they NEED them.
-Not labeling bipolar disorder does not make my son an artist, it makes him a tortured psychotic.
-Not labeling or medicating my daughter’s ADHD does not make her a “normal kid,” it makes her unable to participate in school, learn, or make friends.
-Not labeling someone with oppositional defiant disorder means that that child does not get any help, which means yes, he might become a revolutionary, but more likely he’ll be unemployed (can’t hold a job if you talk back to your boss), homeless (no money, no one who can tolerate being around you willing to support you), dead (mouth off to the wrong person) or in jail (mouth off to an authority figure).
+Not labeling someone with Oppositional Defiant Disorder means that that child does not get any help, which means yes, he might become a revolutionary, but more likely he’ll be unemployed (you can’t hold a job if you constantly talk back to your boss), homeless (no money, no one who can tolerate being around you willing to support you), dead (mouth off to the wrong person), or in jail (mouth off to an authority figure or do something stupid just to spite someone).

 Wanna know where to find those unlabeled teens in 5 years?
 They’re homeless, dead or in jail.
 And their parents are being told that it’s all their fault.